'The Decision': Are both Barcelona and Griezmann regretting €120m transfer? | Goal.com

 However, the World Cup winner was only on the field because his compatriot Ousmane Dembele had been forced off injured just 26 minutes into the first half.

-Griezmann may have been signed for €120 million (£102m/$132m) during the summer but he has not been a guaranteed starter under Ernesto Valverdo.
+Griezmann may have been signed for €120 million (£102m/$132m) during the summer but he has not been a guaranteed starter under Ernesto Valverde.

 Dembele's latest setback is, therefore, good news for Griezmann, who is now set to avoid the humiliation of sitting on the bench against his old team this weekend.